fieldtrip/website/workshop/practicalmeeg2022/handson_anatomy.md

 {% include markup/exercise %}
 Inspect the location of the NAS, LPA and RPA of the coregistered MRI.
 Pay special attention to the location coordinates, as compared to the location coordinates of the original MRI.
 {% include markup/end %}

+{% include markup/info %}
+Following the initial alignment of the MRI with the MEG coordinate system on the basis of the anatomical landmarks, we can further improve the coregistration by using an interative-closest-points (ICP) procedure.
+In that procedure, we fit the scalp surface than can be obtained from the MRI to a detailed measurement of the scalp surface using a Polhemus electromagnetic tracker.
+The measured head surface points can be read with **[ft_read_headshape](/fileio/ft_read_headshape)** and are available as `sub-01/ses-meg/meg/sub-01_ses-meg_headshape.pos` or can be read directly from the fif file.
+{% include markup/end %}

 ## Creation of the single shell head model